jschaf/jsc/posts/delay-context-cancellation-in-go.md

 The Go issue, [context: add WithoutCancel], discusses the nuances and bemoans conflating cancellation and context values.
-The issue took just under three years (July 2020 to May 2023) to land in the Go standard library.
+The issue took just under three years, July 2020 to May 2023, to land in the Go standard library.
-The main reasons necessary to remove cancellation are:
+The two reasons in the linked issue for removing cancellation are:

 1. Processing rollbacks or other cleanup.
 2. Observability tasks to run after the context is canceled.

-This is the use case I needed.
+The second reason _precisely_ describes our use case of exporting traces.

 [context: add WithoutCancel]: https://github.com/golang/go/issues/40221

 ## WithDelayedCancel

 With the new Go additions, we can create a derived context that cancels after the parent context is done.
-For additional cleverness, we'll use the new [context.AfterFunc] to avoid starting a goroutine until the context is done.
+For a dash of mechanical sympathy, we'll use the new [context.AfterFunc] to avoid starting a goroutine until the context is done.

 [context.AfterFunc]: https://pkg.go.dev/context#AfterFunc